agarwal-dev/FEM-Cantilever-Beam/README.md

 ## Preview

-Result plots, convergence graphs, stress/strain contours, and mode shapes are included in this repository under the `plots/` directory.
+Result plots, convergence graphs, stress/strain contours, and mode shapes are included in this repository under the `plots` directory.

 ## Project Status